Blog: Talking tech: hospitality tech terminology explained

-1. Send reminders
+- Send reminders

 Key to this approach is timing, with just over a quarter of people saying they’d like to be reminded on the day, while 38% prefer a few days in advance and 11% a week ahead.
 This needn’t become a hugely onerous task, technology can be employed to send automated responses and reminders.

-2. Deposits
+- Deposits

-There is no doubt that a large number of operators remain nervous about asking customers for deposits but, as over half (51%) of consumers say they would be willing to pay to secure their booking, it’s worth at least considering the policy for certain trading periods.
+There is no doubt that a large number of operators remain nervous about asking customers for deposits, but as over half (51%) of consumers say they would be willing to pay to secure their booking, it’s worth at least considering the policy for certain trading periods.

 Used sparingly, for busy nights and key occasions – two thirds of people said they would be happy to pay a deposit for a special occasion (65%) or a special day (63%), for example – deposits can act as a powerful incentive.
 Blanket application, however would be damaging as some groups (notably 18 to 24-year-olds, according to the research) would not welcome them, nor are most people happy to pay a deposit for a more casual night out (only 41%, in fact).

-3. Make it easy to cancel
+- Make it easy to cancel

 In the fight against no-shows, then, offering choice is important.
 It also stands to reason that the more hassle cancelling is, the less people are likely to do it, so whichever method they choose, optimising technology to make it as simple as possible will reap rewards.

-4. Adopt an over-booking policy
+- Adopt an over-booking policy

 While standard practice in some industries, such as airlines, it is not in common use in hospitality – but is it time for a rethink?

-Like the use of deposits, generally operators are wary of this idea but there are ways by which risk can be mitigated.
+Like the use of deposits, generally, operators are wary of this idea but there are ways by which risk can be mitigated.
 By using data and insights from tech systems, for example, businesses can work out exactly how much they might be able to over-book without damaging business.

 Combining this with a system in which some tables are always kept free for walk-ins and training for staff in how to handle such a situation will help minimise the risk, as it makes sense to take additional bookings in order to compensate for those that are lost.

-5. Take a targeted approach
+- Take a targeted approach

-The GO Technology report revealed that of those who failed to show up for bookings young people and parents were the worst offenders – which is bad news as these are two of the most valuable groups to the trade.
+In 2021, research revealed that of those who failed to show up for bookings young people and parents were the worst offenders – which is bad news as these are two of the most valuable groups to the trade.

 When resources are tight then, targeting these groups with follow-up messages and making it as easy as possible for them to cancel could reap rewards.
-Similarly if you have a bumper booking of young people or parents one evening, perhaps then is the time to consider overbooking or to implement deposits.
+Similarly, if you have a bumper booking of young people or parents one evening, perhaps then is the time to consider overbooking or to implement deposits.

 Four Cs to reducing no-shows:

-No-shows cost the hospitality industry an estimated £17.6 billion in lost sales every year.
+No-shows cost the hospitality industry an estimated £17.59 billion in lost sales every year.
 Join our group of passionate industry supporters to help spread the message far and wide and encourage customers to #ShowUpForHospitality.